bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

     weight: 24

 ---
-In this guide, we'll walk you through how to add an Android app to Bitrise, what the default workflows can do, and finally how to test and deploy your app to [bitrise.io](https://www.bitrise.io/) and to the
+In this guide, we'll walk you through how to add an Android app to Bitrise, what the default workflows can do, and finally how to test and deploy your app to [bitrise.io](https://www.bitrise.io/) and to Google Play Store.

 ## Adding an Android app to Bitrise

 {% include message_box.html type="note" title="Do you have a Bitrise account?" content=" Make sure you have signed up to [bitrise.io](https://www.bitrise.io) and can access your Bitrise account.
-Here are [4 ways](https://devcenter.bitrise.io/getting-started/index#signing-up-to-bitrise) on how to connect your Bitrise account to your account found on a Git service provider. "%}
+Here are [4 ways](https://devcenter.bitrise.io/getting-started/index#signing-up-to-bitrise) on how to [connect your Bitrise account](https://app.bitrise.io/me/profile#/overview) to your account found on a Git service provider. "%}

 1. Log into [bitrise.io](https://www.bitrise.io/).
-2. On your Dashboard, click **+ Add new app**.
+2. On your [Dashboard](https://app.bitrise.io/dashboard/builds), click **+,** and then **Add new app**.
-3. On **Create new App** page, choose the account you wish to add the app to.
+3. On [**Create new App**](https://app.bitrise.io/apps/add) page, choose the account you wish to add the app to.
 4. Set the privacy of the app to either Private or [Public](/getting-started/adding-a-new-app/public-apps) and click **Next**.
 5. Select the Git hosting service that hosts your repository, then find and select your own repository that hosts the project.
 Read more about [connecting your repository](/getting-started/adding-a-new-app/connecting-a-repository/).
 6. When prompted to set up repository access, click **No, auto-add SSH key**.
 Read more about [SSH keys](/getting-started/adding-a-new-app/setting-up-ssh-keys/).